sibo2000/Look-Up/README.md

 `var lookup = require('look_up_dictionary');`

-You can then add entries to the dictionary like this.
+You can then add entries to the dictionary.

 `lookup.set('Liverpool football club','Liverpool)`

-You can query the dictionary
+You can query the dictionary.

 `lookup.find('Liverpool football club')`

-Which will return 'Liverpool'
+Which will return the string 'Liverpool'.